Skip to main content

 Climate Security Mechanism and DPPA-DPO regional divisions

-At the request of the Climate Security Mechanism and DPPA-DPO regional desks (Europe and Central Asia Division, Americas Division), the SBT member specialized on climate change, environment and natural resources participated in multiple virtual briefings on options for integrating climate and environmental factors into mediation and dialogue initiatives, shared comparative experiences, and developed a presentation on the use of climate risk assessments as an entry point in political processes in mission and non-mission settings.
+At the request of the Climate Security Mechanism and DPPA-DPO regional desks, MSU staff and the SBT member specialized in climate change, environment and natural resources contributed to multiple virtual briefings on options for integrating climate and environmental factors into mediation and dialogue initiatives, and shared comparative experiences, including in the Caribbean, Pacific and Southern Africa regions, and in a WPS Community of Practice session on CPS.

 Strengthening Mediation Capacity